maxlath/wikibase-cli/docs/write_operations.md

 wb edit-entity ./add_P1449_and_P1106.js Q3 ghi 789
 ```

 This way, you can generate infinitely flexible templates.
+See [wikibase-cli edit template collection](https://github.com/maxlath/wikibase-cli-template-collection/tree/master/edit) for some examples.

 A good way to start writting a template function starting from an existing entity is to use the [`generate-template` command](https://github.com/maxlath/wikibase-cli/blob/master/docs/read_operations.md#wd-generate-template):
 ```sh